"The meeting of two personalities is like the contact of two chemical substances; if there is any reaction, both are transformed." Carl Jung

-My specialty is Confederate States postal history and stamps (a collector since 1965)
+My specialty is Confederate States postal history and stamps (a collector since the 1960s)

 Please describe what you have for sale along with the catalog value - if known - which catalog and edition, and your estimated value.
 Remember that catalog value is a good estimate only for difficult to obtain stamps in very fine and sound condition.
 Common stamps or those with condition problems sell for less than catalog - often far less.

 Thank you for the opportunity to help market your collection.
 I buy individual items too, so don't hesitate if you only have one special item or small lot of stamps or covers.

 IMPORTANT CONSIDERATIONS - supply, demand, grade and condition